Gulf of Mexico naming controversy: In the United States

 Reactions among U.S. political figures and agencies have been mixed.
 Proponents of the renaming argue that it reinforces an "America First" agenda and reflects a renewed emphasis on national heritage.
 Several state officials from Gulf Coast states have at times supported the change in official documents.

-A February 2025 poll by Marquette University found that, among 1,018 respondents nationwide, 71% opposed the Gulf of America renaming and 29% supported the name change.
+A February 2025 poll by Marquette University found that, among 1,018 respondents nationwide, 71% opposed renaming the Gulf of Mexico and 29% supported the name change.
 In a February 2025 poll of 871 registered voters in Florida who were active by the University of North Florida found that 58% of overall respondents opposed renaming the Gulf of Mexico to the Gulf of America, 31% supported it, 10% said they were not sure and 1% refused to answer the question.

-Since February 10, 2025, Google Maps and Google Earth have varied the name displayed for the gulf based on device location settings.
-Apple Maps and Bing Maps have also changed their label for the gulf.
+Since February 10, 2025, following an official update by the U.S. Geographic Names Information System (GNIS) developed by the United States Geological Survey, Google Maps and Google Earth have varied the name displayed for the gulf based on device location settings, with Google stating that users in the U.S. see "Gulf of America", users in Mexico see "Gulf of Mexico", and users elsewhere see both names.
+Apple Maps and Bing Maps have also updated their U.S. labeling of the Gulf of Mexico to "Gulf of America" in line with the same official update.
 MapQuest refused to alter the name, joking that they had lost the ability to update their information when owned by AOL in the 2000s.
-They also said that they follow the naming conventions from the Geographic Names Information System (GNIS).
+They also said that they follow the naming conventions from GNIS.
 Since February 18, 2025, the GNIS has shown the name of the gulf as "Gulf of America".

 Various bodies and media outlets reacted to the federal action, with most saying that common usage for the gulf would prevail.
 Among prominent media outlets, Axios and Fox News adopted the change, with USA Today using both names in tandem.
-On February 11, the White House chose to not invite an Associated Press (AP) reporter to an event in the Oval Office over the AP's decision to continue using "Gulf of Mexico," which the AP executive editor Julie Pace condemned as a violation of its First Amendment rights.
+On February 11, the White House chose to not invite an Associated Press (AP) reporter to an event in the Oval Office over the AP's decision to continue using "Gulf of Mexico", which the AP executive editor Julie Pace condemned as a violation of its First Amendment rights.